evmin/camel-kubernetes-demo/reference/02_toolstack_required.md

 The project is managed by Gradle build tool.

-The easiest way to install Gradle is via SDK Man.
+The easiest way to install the latest Gradle version is via SDK Man.
 This will install SDK man, install and enable the latest version of Gradle.

-**OBS!** It is critical to setup the latest version of Gradle if running the demo via the Google Cloud Shell.
-The gradle provided out of the box is too old to the build the project.

 ```bash
 cd ~